 What Meditation Really is

 Led by experienced meditators, it offers a complete introduction to meditation and shows how it can unlock our natural confidence, compassion and creativity.
-It offers the opportunity to gain a genuine experience of meditation and all the tools needed to take the benefits into every aspect of life.

 Loving Kindness Meditation